 What is a 2015 (Verification of Abilities) form?

 The verification of abilities form is required to be on file for individuals requesting wheelchair and above level transportation.
 This form requires a physician to describe why this level of transportation is needed as well as their signature.
 All forms are saved on the enrollee’s profile.
 MAS can also send a form to the enrollee’s physician electronically.
-All parties are notified when you schedule transportation if a Verification of Abilities form is needed or needs to be renewed.
+All parties are notified when you schedule transportation if a 2015 Form is needed or needs to be renewed.

 What is a 2020 (Outside Common Medical Area) form?